Gaurav-01-dev/Ecommerce-Sales-Dashboard/README.md

-# Ecommerce-Sales-Dashboard
-Power BI dashboard showing ecommerce sales performance using state-wise sales, monthly profit trends, payment mode distribution, category-wise quantity, and top customer analysis.
-Includes KPIs for profit, AOV, total sales amount, and total quantity with interactive filters.
+This project is a Power BI dashboard built to analyze ecommerce sales performance.
+It includes KPIs for profit, AOV, total sales amount, and quantity sold.
+The report covers state-wise sales, monthly profit, payment mode split, category-wise quantity, sub-category profit, and top customers.
+The dashboard is fully interactive with slicers for quarters and categories.